 - Lacks the double tap screen-waking feature a part of other Androids

 Blu R1 Plus boasts a big and colorful 5.5-inch LCD display that looks great for everyday use.
 Its 720p resolution is still considered HD, and that’s perfectly fine for a $159 phone.

 Yes, you can make out individual pixels if you really stare intently at the screen, but it’s not a distraction.
 It just means this phone display is never going to be able to handle VR gaming.

-What most matters here is that the screen gets just bright enough to use outdoors, even if the brightness slider falls short of where we’d like it to be on a sunny day.
+What most matters here is the screen gets just bright enough to use outdoors, even if its brightness slider falls short of where we’d like it to be on a sunny day.
 It’s adequate outside.